Are you sure you want to remove from your connections?

-David Douglas in Portland, Oregon but retired now
+David Douglas in Portland, Oregon for thirty years but retired now

 |City and State||

 I split my time between Portland, Oregon, Black Butte, Oregon, Pacific City, Oregon and Palm Desert, California

 I spent my entire career in the David Douglas School District in Portland, Oregon.
 I taught fourth and fifth grade and then went to the district office and was in charge of K-12 Language Arts, Title I, Early Childhood, New Teachers, and whatever else the district needed help with at the time.
 I then moved into the principal for 17 years in three different buildings.
 One building was K-6, one building was birth- Kindergarten and my final building was PK-5.
 All of my student populations experienced high levels of poverty and we had significant diversity; including 28 different languages.
 It was my joy to work with these vibrant communities and it truly was my mission to create a loving culture where significant growth could be achieved.

 In addition to my teaching and administrative degrees, I have my masters in Special Education and a reading endorsement.
 My education, plus decades of rich experiences, epic fails and deep relationships have helped me to develop a repertoire of systems, structures and strategies that enhance equitable and inclusive practices for all children.
 For this work, I humbly received the Oregon Principal of the Year and Nationally Distinguished Principal of the year in 2021.